Margarita cupcakes pair a perfectly sweet vanilla-lime cupcake with the boozy goodness of tequila. They’re a hit at any summer party!

 It’s always 5 o’clock somewhere, right?
 When I spotted these margarita cupcakes over at Annie’s Eats, I knew I had to make them (the tequila isn’t even cooked down!).
-However, making these turned into a much longer process than required because in the middle of beating the egg whites, my neighbor spotted my 70lb dog with a baby bird in his mouth… Not cool.
+However, making these turned into a much longer process than required, because in the middle of beating the egg whites, my neighbor spotted my 70 pound dog with a baby bird in his mouth.
+Not cool.

 Finally the little bird seemed to come out of shock and went about it’s business.
 I really hope it ended well for the little bird.
 I was depressed for hours.
 If a hungry cat had gotten it, I would have been upset, but ok.
 I would understand if other natural events had occurred, but my dog was simply playing with it.
 Not cool.

-My dark sense of humor couldn’t help itself when it came to naming this post though…
+My dark sense of humor couldn’t help itself when it came to naming the margarita cupcakes, though…

 - 3 cups all-purpose flour